base-org/pessimism/docs/architecture/etl.markdown

 ## ETL Manager

-`EtlManager` is used for connecting lower-level objects (_Component Graph, Pipeline_) together in a way to express meaningful ETL administration logic; ie:
+`EtlManager` is used for connecting lower-level objects (_Process Graph, Pipeline_) together in a way to express meaningful ETL administration logic; ie:

 * Creating a new pipeline
 * Removing a pipeline